JoshCode25/bible-notes/pages/Bible Notes.md

 - ### [[Bible]]
 	- This is a collection where all the Scripture verses I've gone through/compiled since mid-2024 are stored.
 All verses are in the ESV translation.
 Capitalization is a little inconsistent due to [Page Referencing](((67396781-995e-45c5-93f0-a2b875527f06))) of key words
 	- I focused on concepts rather than individual words to better group things together.
 For example, I typically group *Alive*/*Living* under *Life* and *Giving*/*Gave*/*Given* under *Gift*
-	- If you see a number at the right end of a verse or chapter, that means its referenced somewhere else in the graph of knowledge.
-Clicking/tapping on this number will expand it to show the references
+	- If you see a number at the right end of a verse or chapter, that means it's referenced somewhere else in the graph of knowledge.
+Selecting this number will expand it to show the reference(s)
 		- This is a cool way to see verses that foreshadow/fulfil each other!
 For example, ((667ff8ab-4cb9-4e42-81c0-660aeb975ed6)) has several verses referencing the fulfillment of Christ's second coming and judgment
 	- You'll notice several verses or chapters have **\#Annotate** after them.
 I haven't gone through and created [Page References](((67396781-995e-45c5-93f0-a2b875527f06))) for keywords in these yet
 - ### [[Greek]] & [[Hebrew]]